Our Team has a passion and commitment for world Indigenous performance. Our combined experience ensures artistic and organizational excellence.

 Lesley is a rising fashion designer of Anishinaabe and Mohawk ancestry.
 Her formative years were spent in Canada's Arctic and Atlantic regions as well as Australia, England, Indonesia, and New Caledonia.
 Currently based in Toronto, Lesley received her International Baccalaureate Diploma from ACS Hillingdon International School in London, England, a Bachelor of Arts Degree from the University of Toronto and Sheridan College, with a specialty in Art Studio and Art History, and an Ontario College Diploma in Fashion Techniques and Design Diploma from George Brown College.

 After graduation, Lesley established her headquarters and launched her atelier at the Toronto Fashion Incubator, LESLEY HAMPTON.
 Since then, she was featured in international press such as Vogue UK, Vogue Italia, Teen Vogue, Elle, Flare, The Kit, USA TODAY, FOX, CBC, ETalk, and Your Morning.
 Her collections have shown at Indigenous Fashion Week Toronto, Vancouver, London Fashion week, Santa Fe Indian Market, and she represented First Nations women at the “Every Woman Campaign”.
-Lesley made her debut as a Costume Designer with Red Sky Performance’s "Flow" at the 2020 Fall for Dance Festival in Toronto.
+Lesley made her debut as a Costume Designer with Red Sky Performance and has designed for Flow and Miigis: Underwater Panther.

 Inaugural Associate Artist